andreasMazur/geoconv/README.md

 In case you cannot install **BLAS** or **CBLAS** you have the option to remove the ``ext_modules``-argument within ``setup.py``.
-This will prohibit you from taking advantage of the c-extension module that accelerates GPC-system computation.
+This will prohibit you from taking advantage of the c-extension module that accelerates GPC-system computation (required during pre-processing mesh files).
 This, in turn, implies that you have to set the ``use_c``-flag in the respective functions to ``False`` such that the Python-alternative implementation is used.

-## Usage
+## Minimal Example

-In order to make the usage as simple as possible, we implement the geodesic convolution as a Tensorflow-layer.
+In order to make the usage as simple as possible, we implement the intrinsic surface convolution as a Tensorflow-layer.
 Thus, it can be used as any other default Tensorflow layer, making it easy to the users who are familiar with Tensorflow.